 Once the zoom call was over, I couldn’t stop thinking about her.
 Not because this is my first time talking to a student who is asking for an extension for a homework assignment.
 After 16 years of teaching at UMB, I have had numerous encounters with students, especially because I teach the dreaded business communications courses that all undergrads need to take in the College of Management in order to graduate.

-I was thinking about how as educators we have a lot of power over our students.
+The thing I was thinking about how as educators we have a lot of power over our students.
 We teach them all of these courses and try to transfer our excitement and love for the topic we spent years learning about.
 I have spent about 8 years in higher ed just learning with multiple professors.
 They were all great and brought their experience, knowledge, and enthusiasm to the classroom, but the majority were distant and unapproachable.
 Of course, you don’t realize it until you meet the one professor that will change everything for you.
-For me it was, Pepi Leistyna he was everything a true educator should be passionate, kind-hearted, and welcoming.
+For me it was, Pepi Leistyna he was everything a true educator should be, passionate, kind-hearted, and welcoming.
 As a student, I never felt worried about going to his office.
 It always felt like chatting to a friend, not my professor.

-So, as I kept thinking about my student and I was wondering about how we can positively and negatively impact a person’s life with one yes or one no. Then I was reflecting on all of the work we as educators put into a course.
+So, as I kept thinking about my student and I was wondering about how I can positively and negatively impact a person’s life with one yes or one no. Then I was reflecting on all of the work we as educators put into a course.
 If we spend all this time envisioning, researching, designing, and teaching courses, why can’t we include compassion, kindness, and grace as part of our teaching practice as well?
 Who says we need to be distant, cold, and closed up in order to teach?
 Why do people need to be scared to ask for an extension to a homework assignment?
 That’s not how education should work.
 Students should not be scared to talk to me or any other professor.
 I am not saying that I am going to not have deadlines or have students follow them, but why is it so wrong to bend the rules once in a while?
 Why is frowned upon to give students grace?

 At the end of the day, my course is going to be one of many that a student will take in their lifetime.
 I would consider myself blessed if they leave my class having learned the material that the course was designed for and think of me as a nice person, they got to spend some time with during a semester in their second or third year of college.